tarantool/doc/doc/enterprise/security.rst

 Encrypting traffic
 ~~~~~~~~~~~~~~~~~~

-Since version 2.10.0, Tarantool Enterprise has built-in support for using SSL to encrypt the client-server communications over binary connections,
+Since version 2.10.0, Tarantool Enterprise Edition has built-in support for using SSL to encrypt the client-server communications over binary connections,
 that is, between Tarantool instances in a cluster.
 For details on enabling SSL encryption, see the :ref:`enterprise-iproto-encryption` section of this guide.

 In case the built-in encryption is not set for particular connections, consider the following security recommendations: